Paul Went Viral in Athens — Modern Paraphrase | nocap.bible

 But the Bereans were different. actually says they were "more noble" than the Thessalonians.
 Here's why:

+They received the word with eagerness — they were genuinely open to it.
+But they didn't just accept whatever Paul said blindly.
+They went home and examined the daily to see if what he was teaching actually lined up.
 That's the move right there.
-They didn't reject the message out of pride, and they didn't swallow it without thinking.
+They didn't reject the message out of , and they didn't swallow it without thinking.
 They tested it against what God had already said.
 Many of them believed — including a number of prominent Greek women and men.
 The Bereans are lowkey the gold standard for how to engage with teaching. 🧠

 Thessalonica Won't Let It Go 🏃

-So the believers immediately sent Paul off toward the coast.
-Silas and stayed behind in Berea, while Paul's escort brought him all the way to .
+So the believers immediately sent Paul off toward the coast. and stayed behind in Berea, while Paul's escort brought him all the way to .
 Before Paul left them, he sent word back: tell Silas and Timothy to come join me ASAP.

 Every city Paul entered, the caused a reaction.
 Nobody was neutral.
 That pattern wasn't about to stop in Athens. ⚡